There are many paths to the top of the mountain, but the view is always the same.― Chinese Proverb

 Go to the section above entitled When Spirituality Overlaps With Psychology and choose one or two practices from the list.
 (Please note: shadow work is an advanced psychological practice that requires a good foundation of self-love – so if you’re new to self-development, try other practices first to not overwhelm yourself.)

-If you would like professional guidance, seek out transpersonal and psycho-spiritual counselors/therapists.
+If you would like professional guidance, seek out transpersonal or psycho-spiritual counselors/therapists.
 If you can’t find any in your area, ask the professionals that are available whether they incorporate spirituality into their therapeutic approaches.

 5. Combine, mix, and co-create your unique path